Proto:The Legend of Zelda: The Wind Waker

 When the island bridge is destroyed, Keese occupy the area where the bridge once stood.
 This makes it more difficult to use the Deku Leaf to fly across.
 In the final version, there are no enemies there.
 Additionally, the island seems very prone to crashing, possibly due to low memory issues.

 At the top of Forsaken Fortress, instead of a hammer switch there is an eye switch used to open the door to the Helmaroc King room.
 Unlike the hammer switch, the eye switch seems to be present in all versions of the Forsaken Fortress map.

-The final boss fight at Ganon's Tower can sometimes fail to load.
+The barrier surrounding the final boss fight at Ganon's Tower can sometimes fail to load.
 When it does not load it is possible to push both Ganon and Zelda off the edge, and they will continue to fight in the void.

 Tower of the Gods

 There is an Octorok present in the first floor of Tower of the Gods which is not present in the final game.

 There are two pots next to the boss door in the room before Gohdan instead of four.